dotnet/docs-maui/docs/get-started/installation.md

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

-If you've used previous releases of .NET MAUI, the install and setup of .NET MAUI has been simplified.
-Once you've installed the required Visual Studio workloads and components, and then have created or opened a .NET MAUI app, Visual Studio will prompt you to install any missing requirements.

 > [!NOTE]
 > If you previously used these instructions to install .NET MAUI, note the absence of the `maui-check` tool.
 This tool is no longer necessary to get .NET MAUI working in Visual Studio.